-Disclaimer: The use of this DVD is not an endorsement of the individuals who appear or their views on these or other issues; its purpose is to stimulate discussion on nuclear weapons.
-While the DVD can be a helpful resource, the views expressed in this film and on the website do not necessarily reflect the perspectives of USCCB.
+Disclaimer: The use of this video is not an endorsement of the individuals who appear or their views on these or other issues; its purpose is to stimulate discussion on nuclear weapons.
+While the video can be a helpful resource, the views expressed in this film and on the website do not necessarily reflect USCCB policy.